Speaker of the Parliament of Singapore

 The speaker of the Parliament of Singapore is the presiding officer of the Parliament of Singapore.
-The speaker is nominated by the prime minister before being appointed by the Parliament.
+They are nominated by the prime minister before being appointed by Parliament.
 The speaker is also second in the presidential line of succession.
-The incumbent speaker is Tan Chuan-Jin, who took office on 11 September 2017.

-Although Singapore is modelled after the Westminster system, unlike their counterpart in the United Kingdom—where the speaker must remain strictly non-partisan and renounce all affiliation with their former political parties when taking office and afterwards, the speaker of the Parliament of Singapore can choose to remain partisan.
+The current speaker is Seah Kian Peng, a Member of Parliament (MP) for the governing People's Action Party (PAP) representing Marine Parade–Braddell Heights Group Representation Constituency (GRC), who took office on 2 August 2023.

-The speaker is assisted by two deputy speakers, Christopher de Souza and Jessica Tan, who both took office on 31 August 2020.
+The speaker is assisted by two deputy speakers.
 In the event when the speaker is unavailable, the deputy speakers will preside over the parliamentary session.
+The current deputy speakers are Christopher de Souza, MP for Holland–Bukit Timah GRC, who took office on 31 August 2020, and Xie Yao Quan, MP for Jurong Central Single Member Constituency (SMC), who took office on 22 September 2025.

+Although Singapore is modelled after the Westminster system, the speaker of Parliament can remain partisan, which is unlike their counterpart in the United Kingdom who must remain strictly non-partisan and renounce all affiliation with their former political parties when taking office.

 Election

-Parliament must elect a Speaker at the beginning of each new parliamentary term after a general election.
-Parliament has the freedom to choose how to elect the Speaker.
-By recent tradition, the Prime Minister nominates a person for the role.
-The person's name is then proposed and seconded by the Members of Parliament (MPs), before being elected as Speaker.
-The Constitution states that Parliament has the freedom to decide how to elect its Speaker.
+Parliament must elect a speaker at the beginning of each new parliamentary term after a general election.
+The Constitution states that Parliament has the freedom to decide how to elect its speaker.
+By recent tradition, the prime minister nominates a person for the role.
+The person's name is then proposed and seconded by MPs, before they can be elected as speaker.

-The Speaker may or may not be an elected MP, but must possess the qualifications to stand for election as an MP as provided for in the Constitution.
-The Speaker cannot be a Cabinet Minister or Parliamentary Secretary, and must resign from those positions prior to being elected as Speaker.
+The speaker may or may not be an elected MP, but must possess the qualifications to stand for election as an MP as listed in the Constitution.
+They cannot be an incumbent cabinet minister or parliamentary secretary.

-Once elected, a Speaker continues in office until the dissolution of Parliament, unless the speaker resigns, is appointed as a Cabinet minister, Minister of State or Parliamentary Secretary, or is disqualified from holding their seat as an MP.
+Once elected, a speaker continues in office until the dissolution of Parliament, unless they resign, are appointed as a cabinet minister, minister of state or parliamentary secretary, or are disqualified from being an MP.